 Among both your hardware gear and software, which product have been the most commercially successful for you?

 For hardware, the DRAGON has consistently sold dozens per month, which is pretty good for boutique hardware these days.
 The FOX Quadtone preamp is really picking up steam ever since a lot of Nashville engineers started raving about it.
 For Slate Digital, it’s everything really.
-The FG-X, VCC, VTM, and now VBC are all amazing sellers and there isn’t one star among them.
+The FG-X Mastering Processor, Virtual Console Collection (VCC), Virtual Tape Machines (VTM), and now Virtual Buss Compressors (VBC) are all amazing sellers and there isn’t one star among them.
 The same goes for the drum software.
-SSD4 and TRIGGER both sell about evenly.
-We’re pretty fortunate that so far (knock on wood), we have had no ‘duds’ yet!
+Steven Slate Drums (SSD) and TRIGGER both sell about evenly.
+We’re pretty fortunate that so far (knock on wood), we have had any duds yet!

-After being successful in the sample CD world, why create Slate Digital in 2008, and not just more CDs, like Vengeance did for example?
-You were going up against many other successful companies like Native Instruments, Waves and UAD after all.
-Any issues about that, even today?
+After being successful in the sample world, why did you create Slate Digital in 2008, and not just more sample CDs?

 Because I did both.
-The sample CD has become a world class drum-replacer and virtual instrument, and we’re constantly adding new sample packs, like a pack by the famed Chris Lord Alge, which has sold through the roof!
+The sample CD has become a world class drum-replacer (TRIGGER) and virtual instrument (SSD), and we’re constantly adding new sample packs, like a pack by the famed Chris Lord Alge, which has sold through the roof!

-Can you tell me a bit about the professional relationship you have with your partner, Fabrice Gabriel, and what role he plays in the creation of Slate Digital products?
-Does that role extend into Slate Pro Audio also?
+Can you tell me a bit about the professional relationship you have with your partner, Fabrice Gabriel?
+What role does he play in the creation of Slate products?

 Fabrice and I have an amazing partnership.
 We are constantly challenging each other, as well as learning from each other.
-Our method is a system where we go back and forth between his algorithms, and my tuning and tweaking of those algorithms.
-After many months, or even years, of this back and forth, the goal is to have a world class plugin, and so far it’s been the case!
+Our method is a system where we go back and forth between his algorithms and my tweaking of those algorithms.
+After many months or years of this back and forth, the goal is to have a world class plugin, and so far it’s been the case!
 Fabrice does not do work for Slate Pro Audio though.

-I’ve heard that many of your plugins took years to make.
-Has this process become shorter, now that you and Fabrice have developed a professional rapport, and perhaps have more resources to work with than before?
-If you got an idea for a new plugin today, how long do you think it would take for it be completed, on average?
+So some of your plugins took years to make.
+Has this process become shorter, now that you and Fabrice have developed a professional rapport?

 Your mix plugins have received a lot of feedback, mostly positive.
-Have you ever received any testimonials from people who used it for electronic music production, saying how it helped their productions/mixing?
+Have you received any testimonials from people who used it for electronic music production?

 Every day.
 Some of the biggest names in electronic music have given us great feedback and endorsements.